dmbarbour/wikilon/docs/AboutAO.md

         [large value]{&stow}  == [{%resourceId}]
         [small value]{&stow}  == [small value]

 Here `{%resourceId}` is a new word in the output dictionary whose definition is equivalent to `large value`.
-Stowage has overhead, so an evaluator must make a heuristic decision about whether to stow depending on value size.
-Smaller values should not be stowed.
+Stowage has overheads so a simple heuristic decision must be made.
+Small values, for example, should not be stowed.

-Stowage works best with persistent data structures, where updates to the structure require updates only to a small subset of nodes.
-Stowage works even better with log-structured merge trees and similar structures where updates are implicitly batched and most updates are shallow.
-Stowage can also be used optimize caching, even if the stowage is not itself optimal.
+Stowage works most efficiently with persistent, tree-based data structures where there is much implicit structure sharing after updates.
+Even better are trees like LSM that implicitly batch updates so deep modifications are only performed when there are sufficient changes to warrant the effort.

-The naming of stowed resources is left to the runtime, but stable names should be favored to simplify caching and structure sharing.
+The naming of stowed values is at discretion of the runtime.
+Use of `{%_secureHashOfBytecode}` is a good option - stable for caching and structure sharing, and reproducible unlike allocated names.
+A runtime may raise an error when a user-defined word might conflict with stowage.

 ### Incremental Computing and Caching